cadmium-org/cadmium-cms/README.md

  - Simple and lightweight.
  - Easy to install and use.
  - Fully mobile ready.
- - Unlimited pages nesting.
+ - Multi-level pages nesting.
- - Unlimited users.
+ - Multi-user.
  - SEO friendly.
  - Open-source.